 Before 1927, with three future Hall of Famers in the outfield (Cobb, Heilmann, and Heinie Manush) playing time was difficult to come by.
 Fothergill expressed a desire to be moved to a club where he could get more playing time, but it never became an unpleasant issue.
 [The Sporting News, December 4, 1924] He couldn’t have enjoyed seeing his corpulence treated so cavalierly in the newspapers; the November 26, 1925 Sporting News even had a front-page headline reading “Some Kind Words for Tiger Fat Boy”.
 The article said he was the best fly catcher on the Tigers, and had the best arm as well.
 Sportswriter Sam Greene suggested that “Detroit should capitalize the natural showmanship that belongs to the fat boy of its outfield.”

 His love of stealing brings to mind one of the best Fothergill anecdotes.
 When umpire George Moriarty took two years off from umpiring to manage the Tigers (1927 and 1928), he advanced the argument to his players that stealing home was as easy as stealing any other base.
 As a major league player, Moriarty had stolen home a few times.
 Fothergill piped up, declaring that he would “teach these guys” how to do it.
 The story has it that he strode to the batter’s box, tripled, and then stole home on the first pitch.
-There are two possible dates when this could have occurred: April 24, 1927 and May 16, 1928.
 [Hammond Times, March 25, 1938]

 Moriarty also figures in another Fothergill tale which was supposed to have happened in late July, after Fats had been under unrelenting pressure from his manager to take off weight or face hefty fines.
 Fothergill was protesting a called strike and took a bite out of the left arm of umpire Bill Guthrie.
 Moriarty supposedly proclaimed, “A ballplayer who will eat an umpire must be hungry or something,” and suspended the weight-loss program.
 This would have had to be 1928, and that was the year that Fothergill got off to an uncharacteristically slow start out of spring training in San Antonio.
 He’d weighed in at 239 pounds, which he’d explained to Moriarty, “I’m fat on my mother’s side.”
 The manager wanted to get him down to 210.
 [New York Times, March 24, 1928] Fothergill said the diet hampered his hitting: “Detroit pays me to hit.
 I can’t hit if I ain’t got the power and I ain’t got the power if I don’t eat.
 And when I eat what I like I get fat.
 When I diet, I don’t hit.
 So what in blazes am I going to do?”
 He claimed the baseball life was too soft, and the hours weren’t long enough.
 One of his teammates said, “If you get much fatter, Bob, the fans will begin to think you are an understudy for the Graf Zeppelin.”
 [Los Angeles Times, January 5, 1930] Newspaper stories described him as a “man mountain” and the like.